The symplectic geometry of the three-body problem: Symplectic geometry and Hamiltonian dynamics

 \begin{remark} The Hamiltonian usually also depends on time.
 We have assumed for simplicity that it does not, i.e.\ it is autonomous.
-We will see that this will hold for the simplified versions of the three body problem we will consider. \end{remark}
+We will see that this will hold for the simplified versions of the three body problem we will consider, i.e.\ the restricted case. \end{remark}

 In the above symplectic formalism, it is a fairly straightforward matter to write down the fundamental conservation of energy principle (in the autonomous case):